getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 99.990%         0.009 sec.
 ```

 A 5x throughput improvement and our p99.99 latency _matches our p0 latency_ on the non-indexed query.
-At least, it does in our testing dataset.
-Testing against production data in this way is much more difficult and not likely something people want me doing.
-But we can feel some sense of certainty that we're on the right track.

 ### Parting Thoughts